-If you’re installing a wood burning stove or gas stove in your kitchen and you want some decoration inspiration, why not read our advice on how to get the coastal look in your home, for some top tips on achieving the ultimate relaxing seaside haven in your own property.
+If you’re installing a wood burning stove, gas stove, or an electric fire in your kitchen and you want some decoration inspiration, why not read our advice on how to get the coastal look in your home, for some top tips on achieving the ultimate relaxing seaside haven in your own property.

 For more information for your bespoke requirements, we always recommend that you speak to your local retailer.
 They will be able to assist you with anything from choosing your wood burning or gas stove, to a site survey and installation.